-If you don't have a sales tracker where you can pull gross commission by year, source, lender, agent (if you have a team), look no further!
+Are you looking for a way to track and categorize your real estate sales and commissions?
+Look no further than today's post, where I share my real estate sales tracking spreadsheet.
+In this tool, you can pull gross commission by year, source, lender, agent (if you have a team), look no further!

 Regardless of whether you are a team leader, individual agent, or part of a team, you'll find this real estate sales tracking spreadsheet helpful.
 Be sure to input your name under the red cell on the right.
-Inputting your name in this cell will ensure that your transactions be classified as personal income, and any sales marked with a different name under the 'agent' column are categorized as team income.
+Inputting your name in this cell will ensure that you classify transactions as "Personal Income."
+Any sales marked with a different name under the 'agent' column get categorized as "Team Income."

 "COGS" stands for the "cost of goods sold."
 COGS is the column where you manually input if there was any deduction to the commission.
 COGS could be a discount back to the client or a rebate to the team agent that worked the transaction.